medayan3-eng/my-stock-bot/README.md

 months, both rebased to start at 100.
 If the stock's line is above SPY's, it's outperforming the market over that window — a quick visual gut-check on top of the numeric score.

+## Beta filter
+Each stock's beta (vs. SPY) is computed directly from its own 1-year daily-return history (covariance ÷ SPY variance) — not pulled from an external/stale data field.
+The sidebar has a **"Filter by minimum beta"** checkbox (on by default) with a slider, default **1.0**.
+Stocks below that beta are excluded so the results aren't dominated by low-volatility defensive names when a defensive sector happens to rank as "strong."
+ETFs are never filtered by beta.
+In the CLI: `--min-beta 1.0` (default), or a negative value to disable, e.g. `--min-beta -1`.

+## Actionable setup classification (Buy Zone / Watchlist / No Signal)
+A high trend/momentum score alone doesn't mean there's anything to actually *do* right now.
+Every stock is classified into one of three setup tiers, and stock results are sorted with Buy Zone first:
+- **🟢 Buy Zone** — a concrete entry trigger is present right now: a support test (50-MA or lower Bollinger Band touch), a bullish candlestick, and/or unusual volume.
+- **🟡 Watchlist** — no confirmed trigger yet, but the trend is strong or a Bollinger squeeze is forming.
+Worth monitoring over the next few days for a trigger before entering.
+- **⚪ No Signal** — a generic uptrend with no actionable trigger at all.

+By default, **"No Signal" stocks are filtered out** (sidebar checkbox "Only show actionable setups", on by default) so the list stays focused on real candidates — either ready now, or worth watching this week.
+In the CLI: pass `--all-setups` to include "No Signal" stocks too.

 ## Files
 | File | Purpose |
 |---|---|